apache/druid-website-src/docs/26.0.0/querying/datasource.md

 Join datasources allow you to do a SQL-style join of two datasources.
 Stacking joins on top of each other allows you to join arbitrarily many datasources.

-In Druid {{DRUIDVERSION}}, joins in native queries are implemented with a broadcast hash-join algorithm.
+In Druid 26.0.0, joins in native queries are implemented with a broadcast hash-join algorithm.
 This means that all datasources other than the leftmost "base" datasource must fit in memory.
 It also means that the join condition must be an equality.
 This feature is intended mainly to allow joining regular Druid tables with [lookup](#lookup), [inline](#inline), and [query](#query) datasources.